-While studying industrial design I worked in the construction industry over the summer breaks.
+"While studying industrial design I worked in the construction industry over the summer breaks.
 This is where I saw the direct positive impact good architecture can have on people.
 I decided to return to AUT a year later because I had loved my time at AUT and liked the thorough architecture programme offered.
 The two disciplines are similar in some respects, but very different.
 AUT has supported me through this journey by identifying my strengths as a designer and teaching me how I can apply them to architecture.
 Once I complete my studies, I'd love to join a firm specialising in commercial and civic projects.
 Designing considered spaces for people to heal, learn, develop and thrive in is something I'm truly passionate about."

-Benedict (Ben) Dravton

-Graduate Diploma in Architecture student Bachelor of Design in Industrial Design
+Benedict (Ben) Drayton Master of Architecture (Professional) student Graduate Diploma in Architecture